January 3, 2024

 Professor Emeritus at Tohoku University, Researcher at Research Center for Electron Photon Science, Research Professor

-The quest for clean and sustainable energy sources has led to numerous scientific explorations, one of which is the work of Dr. Kasagi, a prominent figure in the field of nuclear physics.
+The quest for clean and sustainable energy sources has led to numerous scientific explorations, one of which is the work of Dr. Kasagi, a prominent figure in nuclear physics.
 In an enlightening interview, Dr. Kasagi shared the details of his scientific journey, offering insights into his research and the broader implications for clean energy.

 Dr. Kasagi’s interest in science sparked during his junior high school days in Japan.
 He recalled, “The research rocket in Japan had just started...
 I was very interested in that kind of science and technology.”
 This early fascination with rocketry and science laid the groundwork for his future career in physics, leading him to major in physics at Tohoku University in 1965 where he delved into the then-restored field of experimental nuclear physics in Japan.